 This course permits progressive participation and instruction in technical play production.
 Students have hands-on experience in execution of technical roles for actual productions, such as set construction, prop building, scene painting and running crew.
 Students learn the safe and proper use of power tools, and the various skills, and techniques used in technical theatre.
 Repetition of the course work will require the student to expand their focus in the various areas of technical theatre.
 Technical Theatre Production courses (TA-030, TA-031 and TA-032) may be taken for a maximum of 4 times up to a total of 12 units.

-Lecture Hours: 0 Lab Hours: 108 Repeatable: 3 Grading: I Limitation on Enrollment: Courses related in content (see page 147) Transfer Status: CSU/UC Degree Applicable: AA/AS COD GE: None CSU GE: None IGETC: None set construction, prop building, scene painting and running crew.
-Students learn the safe and proper use of power tools, and the various skills, and techniques used in technical theatre.
-Repetition of the course work will require the student to expand their focus in the various areas of technical theatre.
-Technical Theatre Production courses (TA-030, TA-031 and TA-032) may be taken for a maximum of 4 times up to a total of 12 units.
-Lecture Hours: 0 Lab Hours: 162 Repeatable: 3 Grading: L Limitation on Enrollment: Courses related in content (see page 147) Transfer Status: CSU/UC Degree Applicable: AA/AS COD GE: C3 CSU GE: None IGETC: None
+Lecture Hours: None Lab Hours: 162 Repeatable: Yes Grading: Letter Prerequisite: None Advisory: None Limitation on enrollment: None Transfer Status: CSU/UC Degree Applicable: AA/AS